manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 ---
 Markov chains is an interesting concept with applications in several disciplines.
 Markov chains are stochastic processes with a specific property called Markov property.
-This post presents stochastic processes and Markov chains with examples.
+This post presents the definitions of stochastic processes and Markov chains with examples.
 It describes the Markov property and various related characteristics of Markov chains like transition distribution, stationary distribution, absorbing states and absorbing Markov chains.